jphaugla/awsMariaDBtoPostgresql/README.md

 * Open the cloud 9 instance by going to the Cloud 9 Console
 * Open the IDE created by the MariaDB cloudformation template by clicking on the "Open IDE" button ![Open Cloud9 IDE](README_PHOTOS/opencloud9IDE.jpg)
-* Create a mysql environment file to easily connect to Maria DB from Cloud9.
+* Create a mysql environment file to easily connect to MariaDB from Cloud9.
 The file can not be in the default environment directory of Cloud9.
 The file needs to be in your account's home directory.
+Do ```cd ..``` to get to home directory.
+The file name starts with a period and is named ".my.cnf"
 * File example is below.
-For the host name, use the target postgres (whether is is Aurora or RDB) endpoint
+For the host name, use the target mariaDB source endpoint.
+This is very wordy [mysql doc linke](https://dev.mysql.com/doc/refman/8.0/en/option-files.html)
 ```bash
 [client]
 host=your-project-mariadb.cmyrfrazjwrq.your-region.rds.amazonaws.com